homeveg/nuctools/README.md

 - https://homeveg.github.io/nuctools/ (GitHub pages)

 **PLEASE NOTE**:
-*we are currently preparing manuscript and will add here more information, usage instruction and test data set soon.
+*we are currently preparing a manuscript and will add here more information, usage instruction and test data set soon.
 The project is under development now.*

 ### Planned modifications